3dcitydb/3dcitydb-mkdocs/docs/citydb-tool/index-command.md

 |-----------------------------|--------------------------------------------------------------------------------------------------------|---------------|
 | `-m`, `--index-mode=<mode>` | Index mode for property value columns: `partial`, `full`.
 Null values are not indexed in partial mode. | `partial`     |

-The above options are only available for the `index create` command.
+The above option is only available for the `index create` command.

 ### Database connection options